mylesieong/qrc-decoder/README.md

 ## Chinese name issue - Java side [SOLVED]
 In command class, when I inject the utf8 knowledge into inputStreamReader from the command line output, the return string is good engouh to show 100% accurate chinese on JTextArea.
 But for the Cheque parsing method, it still goes "???".
 I then tried the getbyte in UTF8 manner from the blob (string injected from command output to cheque parse input) and it can show 余?傑.
 I solve it with collaborating the fact that string represent different char so that when we write a java string to file, be aware of the encoding method we chose in order not to lose the resolution (like this time, our mistake is we write a chinese to fileoutputstream with getBytes(ASCII)).

+## Detect multiple pdf [SOLVE]
+The application is required to read multiple pdf in a folder.
+This is poc by using imageMagick convert exe by passing in wildcard \*.pdf and it still can merge the output image to seqence.